isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution28.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Autonomous Mobile Robot

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Payload modules to lift trolleys Minimum  150kg load Min. load surface: 720x600mm
-1-1.2m/s driving with spot turning
-Battery: Min.
-4h, ~8h standby, ~4h charging
-Safety: Cover 360 degrees, obstacle detection/avoidance, safety bumper, emergency stop, PID controller
-Connectivity: 2.4 GHz, 5 GHz, 802.11 a/b/g/n/ac wireless, 100 BASE-T Ethernet
+General Engineering Services Equipment

 ### Contact Information
 N.A.